bruinxiong/Densenet.mxnet/README.md

 # A MXNet implementation of DenseNet with BC structure

-This a [MXNet](http://mxnet.io/) implementation of DenseNet-BC architecture as described in the paper [Densely Connected Convolutional Networks](https://arxiv.org/pdf/1608.06993v3.pdf) by Gao Huang, Zhuang Liu, Kilian Q. Weinberger, Laurens van der Maaten.
+This is a [MXNet](http://mxnet.io/) implementation of DenseNet-BC architecture as described in the paper [Densely Connected Convolutional Networks](https://arxiv.org/pdf/1608.06993v3.pdf) by Gao Huang, Zhuang Liu, Kilian Q. Weinberger, Laurens van der Maaten.

 ![](title.png)